haberdashPI/vscode-master-key/notes.md

 NEXT UP:

-unit tests: test out switching between files unit tests: search movements unit tests: command argument validation
-# TODO: maybe I should be changing the file format *before* writing these units tests
-# (sounds less redundant)
+for UX tests: we need to make a command that imports the currently open file as a new preset (this will let us set up UX tests with a given set of bindings)

-unit tests: keybinding insertion (with weird file states) unit tests: set key state (+validation) unit tests: expected display of state
+unit tests: test out switching between files (ensure that cursor is the right shape) unit tests: search movements unit tests: command argument validation unit tests: keybinding insertion (with weird file states) unit tests: set key state (+validation) unit tests: expected display of state